NiekD/pilight-http/README.md

 IF ...
 THEN http GET http://192.168.2.10/ PARAM c= mysensor.state DEVICE myresult

 IF ...
-THEN http GET http://192.168.2.10/ MIMETYPE text/html DEVICE myresult
+THEN http GET http://192.168.2.10/ PARAM command=start MIMETYPE text/html DEVICE myresult

 IF myresult.state == ready THEN ...